 Processors are the least involved part of the library.
 All you have to do is register your processors into an event processor so that events can be dispatched to it.
+For a basic example, see the Core Concepts.

 1.2.1 Parameters